AMReX-Combustion/PeleLMeX/paper/paper.md

 formulation to achieve high performances from a small desktop stations to the world largest supercomputer, and to this day it remains the only publicly available code to offers these features.
-Recent code developments focused on enabling massively parallel simulations at scale on high-performance accelerated computer architectures to tackle the challenging requirements of fundamental and applied combustion research.
+Recent code developments focused on enabling massively parallel simulations at scale on high-performance accelerated computer architectures to tackle the challenging requirements of fundamental and applied combustion research, as well as extending the solver modeling capabilities by including
+Large Eddy Simulation (LES) closure models and support for data-driven combustion models [@Perry:2021].

 PeleLMeX is predominantly used to study the fine scale interactions between turbulence and chemical reactions occuring in many combustion applications.
 A better understanding of these interactions is the basis for developing accurate modeling approaches